Flexible Spending Account

 - Your share of expenses which are not reimbursed by a health care plan, such as co-pays, deductibles, and out-of-pocket expenses, are eligible to be claimed from the HFSA plan.

 The IRS and Naperville Community Unit School District 203 allow you to claim any unused HFSA amounts at the end of the plan year for expenses incurred during the first 2 1/2 months of the new plan year.
 All claims, including those incurred during the grace period, must be submitted within 3 months of the end of the plan year.
 The “Use It or Lose It” rule still applies to any funds left in your HFSA account after the grace period has expired.

 The DCA allows you to pledge pre-tax money for qualified dependent care expenses you incur throughout the plan year.
 Eligible dependents are those whom you are entitled to claim as dependents on your federal tax return, are under age 13, and/or a disabled spouse or other disabled tax-qualified dependent who spends at least eight hours a day in your home.
 If you are married, your spouse must also work, be a full-time student or be disabled.

 - Expenses such as day care, before- and after-school programs, summer day camp and adult day care are eligible to be claimed from the DCA plan.

 There is no grace period for the DCA.
-All DCA expenses must be incurred during the plan year and submitted by March 31, 2018.
+All DCA expenses must be incurred during the plan year and submitted by March 31 of the following year.
 The “Use It or Lose It” rule applies to any DCA funds left in your account at the end of the plan year.